GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 ### Deploy the Grafana web proxy

-In order for Google Auth to work with Grafana, we need a valid domain and TLS.
-For this tutorial we are going to set up a simple proxy in App Engine that allows us to have that quickly, but in production you would set up Grafana with a proper GKE ingress managed load balancer and a proper cert on your own domain.
+For Google Auth to work with Grafana, we need a valid domain and TLS.
+For this tutorial, we will set up a simple proxy in App Engine that allows us to have that quickly, but in production you would set up Grafana with a proper GKE ingress-managed load balancer and a proper cert on your own domain.

 Edit the source at `web-proxy/proxy.go` to include the private IP of the internal load balancer of the Grafana service.

+Deploy the proxy:

 ```
 cd ../web-proxy